srdc/cda2fhir/doc/maven-instructions.md

 `<version>0.0.1-SNAPSHOT</version>` should be updated to reflect the intended version number of the release.

-#3 - Commit changes directly to master.
+#3 - Commit changes directly to `fhir-stu3` branch.

 `git commit -m "incremented pom to version X.Y.Z"`